Outside Yemen's rebel-held capital, stalemated war rages on

 Saudi Arabia backs Marib's local governor, Sultan al-Aradah.
 He holds power with tribal militias and fighters from Islah, Yemen's main Sunni Islamist political party with ties to the Muslim Brotherhood, of which the UAE remains wary.
 Irregular forces man checkpoints across the province, and gunfire echoes day and night in the provincial capital.

-AP reporters were taken to a peak 48 kilometers (30 miles) from Sanaa International Airport, just inside Sanaa province, where the front lines have changed little since 2015.
+AP reporters were taken to a peak 48 kilometers (30 miles) from Sanaa International Airport, just inside Sanaa province.
+The front lines haven't changed dramatically in recent months, though the Saudi-backed forces have clawed back some hillsides.

 Here in the mountains, militiamen and soldiers point to crevices and man-made caves used by rebels fighters before they were driven back two months ago.
 They say they retook the area, called "Sniper's Mountain," after heavy losses from gunfire and land mines.
 Spent mortar rounds and bullet casings litter the ground.
 The corpse of a Houthi fighter rotted nearby.